 Thankfully, in this digital age, we have access to a plethora of information at our fingertips.
 Open online learning marketplaces such as Udemy, Coursera, and Skillshare offer convenient-access and affordable courses on a host of topics, including trading and investing.

 Furthermore, there are many accredited and non-accredited investment courses structured for our local context.
 This could be useful for those seeking a more traditional hand-holding session.
-For the IBF-accredited investment courses, you may tap into the IBF’s Financial Training Scheme (FTS) till 30 June 2022.
-Singapore citizens aged 40 and below could get up to 80% of the course fees subsidised, while those over 40 years old could receive up to 90%.
+For the IBF-accredited investment courses from 1 January 2023, Singapore citizens under 40 could tap on the IBF’s Financial Training Scheme (FTS) to get up to 30% in course fees subsides (capped at $500 per person), while those over 40 could receive up to 70% (capped at $500 per person).

 #2 Robo Investments